BrutalCoding/shady.ai/README.md

   <image alt="Main logo" height=256 src="https://raw.githubusercontent.com/BrutalCoding/shady.ai/main/shady_ai_flutter/assets/shady_app_icon.png"/>
   <h1>ShadyAI</h1>

   <sub>My take to get privacy friendly, offline AI models accessible to as many people as possible.
-The cutting edge offline AI models such as [Segment Anything](https://ai.facebook.com/research/publications/segment-anything/), [LLaMA](https://github.com/facebookresearch/llama) and [Whisper](https://github.com/openai/whisper) have been optimised by many other developers in various forms and sizes.
-The small to medium sizes are the ones I'm interested in.</sub>
-</div>

-## Intro

-ShadyAI can be seen as a storefront with curated AI models.

-No internet connection required.
-No need to install Python, download models, install dependencies, etc.

 Offline first.
 Privacy first.
 Open source.
 Free.
 No ads.
 No tracking.
 No data collection.
 No registration.
 No subscription.
 No in-app purchases.
+No premium features.
+No license key required.
+Nothing.
+Just download and use it.
+That's it.
+That's the whole point of this app.</sub>
+</div>

+## Intro

+ShadyAI can be seen as a storefront with curated AI models for those who want to get started right away.
+For those who do want to bring their own models, ShadyAI supports that too by allowing you to drag-and-drop any model in the GGUF format.

+The cutting edge offline AI models such as [Segment Anything](https://ai.facebook.com/research/publications/segment-anything/), [LLaMA](https://github.com/facebookresearch/llama) and [Whisper](https://github.com/openai/whisper) have been optimised by many other developers in various forms and sizes.
+The small to medium sizes are the ones I'm interested in.

+Don't take my word for it, it's open source, you can audit the code yourself.
+The goal is to make AI accessible to as many people as possible while respecting privacy and security.

+Why the name ShadyAI?
+Contrary to what the name suggests, ShadyAI is not shady at all.
+If you want to know more about the name, subscribe to the newsletter (if I had one, that is).

 ## Sponsors